jenbuzz/activatoradmin/docs/phpdoc/files/lib/DB.class.php.txt

     /**
      * Execute an update query defined using the parameters.
      *
-     * @param string table is the name of table to run the select query on.
+     * @param string $table is the name of table to run the select query on.
-     * @param array data is an array of fields to update - array key = column_name.
+     * @param array $data is an array of fields to update - array key = column_name.
-     * @param string whereColumn is the column name for the where clause for specifying what to records to update.
+     * @param string $whereColumn is the column name for the where clause for specifying what to records to update.
-     * @param string whereValue is the value for the where clause for specifying what to records to update.
+     * @param string $whereValue is the value for the where clause for specifying what to records to update.
      */
     public function update($table, $data, $whereColumn=false, $whereValue=false)
     {